russ-hensel/web_search/README.md

 Configuration:

     This involves coding!
-Parameter are in parameters.py see the file and also: tbd
+Parameter are in parameters.py see the file and also: tbd comming soon.

     To add new searches add to: search_objects_p1.py ( directions in file )

-    If you want more search configuration file, build ones like search_objects_p1.py and modify the parameter:  self.more_search_objects
+    If you want more search configuration files, build ones like search_objects_p1.py and modify the parameter:  self.more_search_objects

 Installation: